zipy124/apiDocs/source/index.html.md

   </li>
 </ol>

 The reason this process is so great is that you *never, ever* send your Client Secret out in the open or over a broken HTTPS connection.
-It is more complex than usual OAuth, but exists to keep your UCL data secure.
+It also means that if somebody captures some HTTPS traffic and tries to retransmit it in order to make the same thing happen twice the nonce will no longer exist, and the attempt will be blocked.
+This technique is more complex than usual OAuth, but exists to keep your UCL data secure.

+An example of this in use is available above in the Retrieve User Data section.

 # Get Involved
 This documentation is all open sourced at [https://github.com/uclapi/apiDocs](https://github.com/uclapi/apiDocs).